sjl/.plan/README.markdown

     \pagebreak[2] % This would be a reasonable place to break.
     \pagebreak[3] % Prefer to page break here unless it seems ridiculous not to.
     \pagebreak[4] % Page break here, dammit.

+Played around with some of the recombination stuff.
+I think I finally understand the junction resolution.
+The key was that when you cut "vertically" at a Holliday junction you cut the *outside* strands, *not* the inside ones.
+Once I drew that out, it's obvious how you can unwind it.

+Reading for 503 discussion thing tomorrow.

+Reading for BS521 tomorrow, linear regression p-values.

+Started reading the HG545 paper but feeling a bit overwhelmed by it.
+Will try again tomorrow (need to print it out tomorrow afternoon too, reading on a laptop sucks).